CLARIFYING THE CONFUSION ABOUT PSYCHIATRIC ILLNESS (www.drmjthomas.com)

 What should caregivers do when they deal with their loved ones?

-If you have a person with psychiatric illness in your family or amongst your friends, you need to take care of them.
+If you have a person with a psychiatric illness in your family or amongst your friends, you need to take care of them.
 Unlike caring for patients with cancer or paralysis, caring for psychiatrically ill persons can be testing for caregivers.
-In most circumstances, caregivers do not understand what is expressed by the patient during the illness.
-At the same time, the patient does not understand the caregiver too.
+In most circumstances, caregivers do not understand what the patient expresses during the illness.
+At the same time, the patient does not understand the caregiver either.
 The logic that the patient uses to communicate his feelings and observations can be quite different from the caregiver’s logic.
-Patients describe events around him based on their illogical thoughts while they are ill, while the caregiver understands them based on the real situation on the ground.
-There can be gross disparity in understanding of the same subject between these two individuals.
+Patients describe events around them based on their illogical thoughts while they are ill, while the caregiver understands them based on the real situation on the ground.
+There can be a gross disparity in understanding of the same subject between these two individuals.
+Very often, caregivers aggressively correct patients from their thoughts and behaviours.
+Consider you have severe abdominal pain, and then you may not go to work, eat well, take a bath or do any serious productive work.
+You may also become restless and irritable.
+If the caregiver does not recognise his pain and forces him to do the chores, he reacts angrily.
+As time goes by, the abdominal pain reduces, and he conducts his daily chores without force.
+Later, when he is completely pain-free, he takes care of his work as earlier.
+The stages of recovery in psychiatric illnesses are similar.
+As the patient improves, he can conduct daily chores spontaneously.
+However, his thoughts remain illogical.
+It will be difficult to correct him from these thoughts since his logic is still irrational.
+Daily chores get corrected first, and logical thinking later.
+Patients who have become ill recently recover in this order.
+Those with longstanding illnesses, however, learn certain inappropriate ‘habits’ during the illness and do not change their habits easily.
+Caregivers need to think like the patient.
+They must encourage the ill person to return to normal functioning, but not force.
+At the same time, inappropriate habits in patients with longstanding illnesses need to be forcefully corrected.

-The reasoning described above is true for most psychiatric illnesses.
+The reasoning described above applies to most psychiatric illnesses.
 But there are exceptions.
-People with problem of addictions are usually managed with punishment and reward paradigm.
-For inappropriate behaviour some form punishment or denial of reward is organised, while appropriate behaviour leads to rewards.
+People with problems of addiction are usually managed with a punishment and reward paradigm.
+For inappropriate behaviour, some form of punishment or denial of reward is organised, while appropriate behaviour leads to rewards.
 These are usually conducted in professional rehabilitation centres.
 Certain people have personality types that are different from others.
 There are attention seekers.
 When they become ill, they exaggerate the symptoms.
 If they receive continuous sympathetic attention from caregivers, they perpetuate the symptoms and gain from it.
+There are also very stubborn, obsessive people.
+They may require medicines to control their stubbornness when they become ill.
+Some people are manipulative and selfish.
+They can manipulate the caregivers and split them apart during their illness.
+The caregivers of these patients need to always be careful to be united in their actions. https://www.youtube.com/watch?v=r93avRTi8mw This video gives you substantial information on how to deal with psychiatrically ill people, explained by a young person who has gone through it all.

-The information below gives some ways to help people who show exceedingly difficult behaviour.
+QUICK REFERENCE TO HELP A VERY ILL PERSON (The information below gives some ways to help people who show exceedingly difficult behaviour)

-- Do not argue with the person about their ideas or thoughts or try to prove them wrong.
+- Do not argue with the person about their ideas or thoughts, or try to prove them wrong.

 - Change to a concrete topic that is not related to suspicions.